By Denise LaBarre

 It may seem easier to use and throw away now but in the long run, it will be more difficult to watch our children deal with the legacy of our indifference.
 Paying more in the short term will shift the norm to sustainable, “green” options, which will then become less expensive through economies of scale.

-We can shift our collective priority from maximum-benefit-to-me to maximum benefit-for-all!
+We can shift our collective priority from maximum-benefit-for-me to maximum benefit-for-all!

 You know you’re supposed to recycle, but it takes extra time and work to prepare your recyclables and haul them to the recycle centers.
 If you consume something, you’re also responsible for the waste it produces.
 Keep in mind that the energy and resources it takes to collect, transport, sort, melt or mash, and remake the materials into something else is still huge – often more than it took to produce the original thing.
 It’s better to buy consciously, then clean and store your containers to reuse them yourself.